 In addition, it may take a minute or two just to get your mental fortitude right for the next set.

-The Optimal Rest Time Between Sets For Maximal Strength
+How Long Should You Rest Between Sets For Maximal Strength?

-If you are training in the maximal strength range, you should keep your rest periods between 4 and 5 minutes.
+If you are training for maximal strength (i.e 1 rep max training), you should you should keep your rest periods between 4 and 5 minutes.

 Why should you train in this range?

-Purely for fun.
 It is the one true method of seeing the accumulated progress you have made with training.
-A one rep max shows you what you body is capable of.
+A one rep max shows you what your body is capable of.

 Again, only an experienced lifter should utilize this type of training due to injury risk.